-On September 29, 2018, through a subsidiary of our Chinese joint-venture ("the Subsidiary"), we entered into a 700 million yuan loan agreement with China Construction Bank Corporation ("the China DC Loan Agreement").
-The proceeds from the China DC Loan Agreement will be used to finance the construction of our distribution center in China.
-Interest will be paid quarterly.
-The interest rate was 4.28% at March 31, 2019 which will float and be calculated from a reference rate provided by the People's Bank of China.
+On September 29, 2018, through the TC Subsidiary, we entered into a 700 million yuan loan agreement with China Construction Bank Corporation (the "China DC Loan Agreement").
+The proceeds from the China DC Loan Agreement is being used to finance the construction of our distribution center in China.
+Interest is paid quarterly.
+The interest rate was 4.28% at June 30, 2019, which floats and is calculated from a reference rate provided by the People's Bank of China.
 The interest rate may increase or decrease over the life of the loan and will be evaluated every 12 months.
 The principal of the loan will be repaid in semi-annual installments, beginning in 2021, of variable amounts as specified in the China DC Loan Agreement.
-The China DC Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the joint-venture to, among other things, allow external investment to be added, pledge assets, issue debt with priority over the China DC Loan Agreement, and adjust the capital stock structure of the Subsidiary.
+The China DC Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the joint venture to, among other things, allow external investment to be added, pledge assets, issue debt with priority over the China DC Loan Agreement, and adjust the capital stock structure of the TC Subsidiary.
 The China DC Loan Agreement matures on September 28, 2023.
-The obligations of the Subsidiary under the China DC Loan Agreement are jointly and severally guaranteed by our Chinese joint-venture.
-As of March 31, 2019 there was \$22.5 million outstanding under this credit facility, which is classified as long-term borrowings in our condensed consolidated balance sheets.
+The obligations of the TC Subsidiary under the China DC Loan Agreement are jointly and severally guaranteed by our Chinese joint venture.
+As of June 30, 2019, there was \$33.8 million outstanding under this credit facility, which is classified as long-term borrowings in our condensed consolidated balance sheets.

-On September 20, 2018, through two subsidiaries of our Chinese joint-venture (the "SGZ and SSH Subsidiaries"), we entered into a 125 million yuan revolving loan agreement with HSBC Bank (China) Company Limited, Guangzhou Branch (the "Revolving Loan Agreement").
+On September 20, 2018, through two subsidiaries of our Chinese joint venture (the "SGZ and SSH Subsidiaries"), we entered into a 125 million yuan revolving loan agreement with HSBC Bank (China) Company Limited, Guangzhou Branch (the "Revolving Loan Agreement").
 The Revolving Loan Agreement is comprised of two tranches: a 125 million yuan revolving loan facility and a 15 million yuan non-financial bank guarantee facility.
 The proceeds from the Revolving Loan Agreement will be used to finance the SGZ and SSH Subsidiaries' working capital requirements.
 Interest will be paid at one, two or three months, depending on the term of each loan.
 The interest rate will be equal to 100% of the applicable People's Bank of China (PBOC) Benchmark Lending Rate, provided that if the PBOC Benchmark Lending Rate changes during the term of a loan, the applicable interest rate for that loan will not change until the next rollover date of that loan (if any).
-The Revolving Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the joint-venture to, among other things, allow external investment to be added, pledge assets and issue debt with priority over the Revolving Loan Agreement.
+The Revolving Loan Agreement contains customary affirmative and negative covenants for secured credit facilities of this type, including covenants that limit the ability of the joint venture to, among other things, allow external investment to be added, pledge assets and issue debt with priority over the Revolving Loan Agreement.
 The term of each loan will be one, three or six months or such other period as agreed by the lender.
 The term of a loan, including any extension or rollover, shall not exceed twelve months.
-The obligations of the Subsidiary under the Revolving Loan Agreement are guaranteed by the Company, Luen Thai Enterprises Ltd., Skechers Guangzhou Co., Ltd and Skechers Trading (Shanghai) Co Ltd. There was no amount outstanding as of March 31, 2019.
+The obligations of the SGZ and SSH Subsidiaries under the Revolving Loan Agreement are guaranteed by the Company, Luen Thai Enterprises Ltd., Skechers Guangzhou Co., Ltd and Skechers Trading (Shanghai) Co Ltd. There was no amount outstanding as of June 30, 2019.